IdSolomon/medical_insurance/README.md

 # Greetings and salutations!

+This is, supposedly, part 2 of the medical insurance project.
-Supposedly, in this project, I am a medical professional curious about how certain factors contribute to medical insurance costs.
+I am, once again, a medical professional and this time, I am curious about how certain factors such as age, sex, BMI, number of children, and smoking status contribute to medical insurance costs.

-Using a formula that estimates a person's yearly insurance costs, I will investigate how different factors such as age, sex, BMI, etc. affect the prediction.
+I will apply my newfound knowledge of Python functions to write a useful function that calculates medical insurance costs.

 ### Note --